 Students receive one individual lesson per week.
 Lesson length depends on the level and age of the student but generally pre-school age students receive a 20 minute lesson, students in Book 1 receive a 30 minute lesson, student in Books 2-3 receive a 45 minute lesson and students in Book 4 and above receive a one hour lesson.
 A parent or guardian needs to attend each lesson and take notes as they will be helping the student work on the material throughout the week of practice at home.
 Parent involvement is vital to the success of the student.
 As the “home teacher” you will be learning how to play the violin (or viola, cello or piano) along with your child.

 Students are encouraged to participate in weekly or bi-monthly group lessons.
 The purpose of group lessons is to provide students with motivation, develop their self-confidence, teach them reading skills and music theory, and to have fun!
 Group lessons are often a student’s favorite music-related activity.
 Younger or less advanced students benefit from the modeling provided by the older students, and the older students enjoy being leaders.
 The informal learning situation and practice in front of an “audience” increases the self-confidence of all of the students.
 Group lessons are also an excellent opportunity for parents to meet each other and share experiences.
 There is no extra fee for group classes for students enrolled in CCSA private lessons.

-The KYSO Preparatory Orchestra is for students who have been playing their instrument for at least one year and who are beginning to read.
-As the student advances, having the opportunity to rehearse and perform with students of similar age and ability enhances their learning and can be a great motivator.
-The focus of the KYSO Preparatory Orchestra is primarily on note reading, rhythm and musicianship but it is also intended to be fun!
+The KYSO Reading Orchestra is for students who have been playing their instrument for at least one year and who are beginning to read music.
+As the student advances, having the opportunity to rehearse and perform with students of similar age and ability enhances their learning and motivation to practice.
+The focus of the KYSO Reading Orchestra is primarily on note reading, rhythm and musicianship but it is also intended to be fun!